chrisxfire/chrisxfire.github.io/content/notes/data-science/ai/machine-learning/supervised/binary-classification.md

 - Predict one of two mutually exclusive outcomes.
 - Example: whether a patient is at risk for diabetes based on weight, age, blood glucose level, etc.

-# Training Binary Classification Models
+# training binary classification models
 - Use an algorithm to fit the training data to a function that calculates the *probability* of the class label being $true$.
 - The *total probability* of all classes is $1.0$.

-## Logistic Regression Algorithm
+## logistic regression algorithm
 A binary classification algorithm that derives a *sigmoid* (S-shaped) function:
 ![A logistic regression](../logistic-regression.png)

 - Despite the name, it is a *classification* algorithm, not a *regression* algorithm.
 - The function the algorithm produces describes the probability of $y$ being $true$ for a given value of $x$: $f(x)=P(y=1 | x)$

-# Binary Classification Model Evaluation Metrics
+# binary classification model evaluation metrics
-## Confusion Matrix
+## confusion matrix
 A matrix of the number of correct and incorrect predictions for each possible label class:
 ![A confusion matrix](../confusion-matrix.png)
 - Where